 Gammaglobulin: immune booster that helps protect against postpartum infections.

 The Placenta Specialist collects the placenta in the hospital on the day of birth.
-The mama must make sure to place the placenta on ice with an ice chest you bring from home filled with ice packs as soon as it is released.
+The mama must make sure to place the placenta on ice until I arrive with ice chest.

 Pending on whether you request for this service to be done in your home ( for an additional charge), It is then cleaned and the umbilical cord and amniotic sac removed.

 If choosing TCM method -It is lightly steamed with ginger (which is said to be used for its warming aroma during the steam) and myrrh (myrrh is said to draw the essence of the placenta out during the steam).
-This is great when you have lost blood and need to keep your body's temperature warm, or as the only method that can be done for a mother with GBS.
+This is great when you have lost blood and need to keep your body's temperature warm, or as the only method that can be done for a mother with Group B Strep Infection (GBS).

 Care and cleanliness is most important during this process.
 No cross contamination occurs.
 Protective Gear (PPS) such as gloves + googles are used during the entire process.
 Each placenta has its own disposable cutting board and all instrumentation is cleaned thoroughly before and after each use with disinfectant and adhering to all the appropriate protocols and recommendations set by the CDC.